REDRADAR

 Last updated: April 2026

-This Privacy Statement explains how RedRadar Technologies Ltd. ("RedRadar") and EPCYBER LLC ("EPCYBER") collect, use, and protect personal data when you visit our websites, contact us, subscribe to our blog, purchase or attend training, or engage with us as a client, partner, or candidate.
+This Privacy Statement explains how RedRadar Technologies Inc. ("RedRadar") collects, uses, and protects personal data when you visit our website, contact us, or engage with us as a client, partner, or candidate.

 This Statement is written to be read in plain language.
-It does not replace contractual terms that may apply to specific services (for example, training enrollment terms or platform Master Services Agreements).
+It does not replace contractual terms that may apply to specific services (for example, platform Master Services Agreements).
 Where those terms address data handling, they take precedence over this Statement for the activities they cover.

 1. Who we are